DeCryptoPal/tatum-demo/README.md

 The CLI performs the following actions via Tatum’s API:

 1. **Generate a new wallet** (mnemonic & extended public key) – calls the `GET /v3/ethereum/wallet` endpoint to return a mnemonic phrase and XPUB.
-Tatum’s documentation describes this as the starting point for creating deterministic wallets【677212479710607†L503-L511】.
+Tatum’s documentation describes this as the starting point for creating deterministic wallets.
-2. **Derive a private key** from a mnemonic and index – calls `POST /v3/ethereum/wallet/priv` to derive a private key for a given child address【677212479710607†L533-L541】.
+2. **Derive a private key** from a mnemonic and index – calls `POST /v3/ethereum/wallet/priv` to derive a private key for a given child address.
-3. **Derive an address** from an XPUB and index – calls `GET /v3/ethereum/address/{xpub}/{index}` to generate a public address without exposing private data【677212479710607†L563-L569】.
+3. **Derive an address** from an XPUB and index – calls `GET /v3/ethereum/address/{xpub}/{index}` to generate a public address without exposing private data.
-4. **Check the balance** of any Ethereum address – calls `GET /v3/ethereum/account/balance/{address}` and returns the balance in ETH【677212479710607†L595-L600】.
+4. **Check the balance** of any Ethereum address – calls `GET /v3/ethereum/account/balance/{address}` and returns the balance in ETH.

 Each of these functions corresponds directly to the examples provided in Tatum’s “Getting started with Ethereum REST API” guide, implemented in JavaScript using `axios`.